100 mm field gun M1944 (BS-3): Post World War II

 The BS-3 remained in service into the 1950s.
 As of 1955 it was getting replaced in Soviet service by the T-12 antitank gun and the 85 mm antitank gun D-48.
 A number of BS-3 pieces are still stored in Russian Ground Forces arsenals.
 In 2012, at least 12 BS-3 guns were still active with the 18th Machine Gun Artillery Division, located on the Kuril Islands, used as anti-ship and anti-landing guns.

-The BS-3 was also sold to a number of other countries and in some of these countries the gun is still in service.